james-see/image-protector/README.md

 I include an example html file to get you started.
 The file is labeled 'example.html' so you can't miss it.
 You will notice that everything works with a div wrapped around an img tag with a class of 'protected' and 'unprotected' which are referenced in the separate style.css file and include the specific media targeting for mobile devices to disallow touch events on images.

+View the page on [my codepen](http://codepen.io/jamesacampbell/pen/bdBeaq) as a live working demo version of this example.

 ### Disabling right-clicking on images (img)

 This is a simple snippet of javascript.
 I use jquery for brevity in the example.js file.
 It turns off right clicking of any img tage with class named 'protected'.